-A review of corporate arrangements and their effectiveness carried out by a core group of corporate governance lead officers in early 2015 with input from other Council officers.
+- A review of corporate arrangements and their effectiveness carried out by relevant managers in early 2016.
 Evidence was gathered using a template which set out the required standards.
-The assessment of arrangements has been reviewed to capture any emerging significant governance issues.

-- A review of internal control comprising an assessment by each Assistant Director of their service areas against the required standards, carried out in in early 2015.
+The assessment of arrangements has been reviewed to capture any emerging significant governance issues. - A review of internal control comprising an assessment by each Assistant Director of their service areas against the required standards, carried out in early 2016.
 Evidence was gathered using a template sent to each Assistant Director.
-A summary of governance issues in each directorate, drawn from the individual service reviews has been signed off by each Corporate Director. - A review of the annual report of the Head of Internal Audit and internal audit reports to identify any significant governance issues or emerging themes arising from the work of Internal Audit for consideration in the Annual Governance Statement. - An assessment of the Audit and Assurance Committee arrangements against the core functions of Audit Committees set out within the 2013 CIPFA position statement on the role of Audit Committees described in a report to the Audit and Assurance Committee on 11th June.
-The Audit Committee has in addition commissioned a review of its effectiveness to be carried out during 2015. - A review of the effectiveness of Internal Audit against the Public Sector Internal Audit Standards as required by the Accounts and Audit Regulations 2011, to identify any significant non-conformances for inclusion in the statement. - A review of the council's arrangements against the CIPFA Statements on the Role of the Chief Financial Officer and the Role of the Head of Internal Audit. - A review by the managers responsible for action under the 2014/2015 Annual Governance Action Plan to confirm that the significant governance issue identified has been remedied, to clarify any remaining issues and propose actions to address the issue in 2015/2016. - Consideration of reports from external inspections, such as the Ofsted Inspection of Children's Services Directorate carried out in March 2015. - Adoption by the Corporate Governance Group in March 2015 of definitions of "performance", "risk", and "governance issue", including criteria for a significant governance issue, in order to promote greater clarity across the Council when identifying and managing these different, but often overlapping, elements of governance.
+A summary of governance issues in each directorate, drawn from the individual service reviews has been signed off by each Corporate Director. - A review of the overall opinion of the Group Audit Manager as set out in the annual internal audit report, to identify any significant governance issues or emerging themes arising from the work of Internal Audit for consideration in the Annual Governance Statement. - An assessment of the Audit and Assurance Committee arrangements against the core functions of Audit Committees set out within the 2013 CIPFA Guidance for Audit Committees in Local Authorities and the Police.
+The review confirms that the committee fulfils the core purpose of an audit committee as set out in the Guidance.
+In addition, the Audit and Assurance Committee undertook a facilitated self-assessment in 2015 to further enhance its effectiveness. - A review of the Council's arrangements against the CIPFA Statements on the Role of the Chief Financial Officer and the Role of the Head of Internal Audit.
+The review confirms that the Council's arrangements conform to the CIPFA Statements on the Role of the Chief Financial Officer and Head of Audit. - A review of implementation of the 2015/2016 Annual Governance Action Plan to confirm that the significant governance issues identified have been remedied, to clarify any remaining issues and propose actions to address the issue in 2016/2017.

-Review by the Pensions Committee of the Cumbria Local Government Pension Scheme Fund Policy Statements, which are kept under review and updated when required throughout the year (e.g. following changes in regulations) and reviewed annually.
+- Consideration of reports from external inspections.
+The main area of external review and scrutiny in 2015/2016 has been Children's Services where governance remains a significant issue for the Council at the time of preparing the Annual Governance Statement. - Review by the Pensions Committee of the Cumbria Local Government Pension Scheme Fund Policy Statements, which are kept under review and updated when required throughout the year (e.g. following changes in regulations) and reviewed annually.
 In addition the effectiveness of the Cumbria LGPS arrangements is reported in the Cumbria LGPS Annual Report to provide assurance to members when approving the Accounts.
-No significant governance issues have been identified in 2014/15.
+No significant governance issues have been identified in 2015/16. - The Council's arrangements with its controlled company, Cumbria County Holdings Limited, and its subsidiaries, are kept under review by the Council.

-The Council has made significant progress in strengthening its corporate governance arrangements during 2014/2015 and this has been confirmed by the annual review of corporate governance.
+The Council has embedded its strengthened corporate governance arrangements during 2015/2016 and this has been confirmed by the annual review of corporate governance.